gregordecristoforo/rse-presentations/2022-rse-intro.md

 ---

 # Help with running your code faster
-	- Improving scaling, CPU, and memory footprint of research codes
+	- Improving scaling, CPU, and memory optimization
 	- Porting to GPU
-	- Moving from local computer to cloud or high-performance computing
+	- Moving from local computer to cloud or HPC

 ---